RT2718/DDaT_final_project/README.md

 - **Velocity-mode PID** motor control with anti-windup, derivative limiting, slew-rate limiting, and shortest-path angle wrapping.
-- **Race-free serial reception** on the microcontroller via a double-buffered (ping-pong) interrupt service routine, with a heartbeat timeout that parks the platform if the link is lost.
+- **Race-free serial reception** on the microcontroller via a double-buffered (ping-pong) interrupt service routine, with a heartbeat timeout that stops the platform if the link is lost.
 - **Built-in simulation harness** with circle / arc / spiral test trajectories and automatic error statistics (RMSE, MAE, max error).